art-ch/rail-signalling-info/README.md

 Initial asset creation.

-For now, focus is on signalling from CIS Region.
+For now, focus is on signalling system from CIS Region.

 ----------------------------------------------------------------------------------------------------------------------------------